Flooding

 To find out other information about personal travel or changing areas see accessible toilets and changing places.
 This has information about what changing areas you can look out for and where they are in Somerset.

 There are other ways to check how accessible a venue is, for example in our find SEND services directory, you can filter the services by wheelchair accessibility.
-Euans Guide gives disabled access information about venues by disabled people for disabled people.
-As well as AccessAble and Rough Guide to Accessible Britain.
+Euan’s Guide gives disabled access information about venues by disabled people for disabled people.
+More information can be found on AccessAble and Rough Guide to Accessible Britain.

-Some venues in Somerset have signed up to Ollie the Flamingo.
-They have been provided with information on autism.
-They have agreed to make adjustments to enable the whole family to have a more relaxed experience.
+Some venues in Somerset have signed up to Ollie the Flamingo and have been given information about autism.
+They have agreed to make changes to allow the whole family to have a more relaxed experience.

 Back to top